 – Michael Broukhim, Co-Founder and Co-CEO, FabFitFun

-By choosing to work with partners who reflect the customer base and embody company values, FabFitFun has created a virtuous cycle of customer feedback and growth.
+By choosing to work with influencers who reflect the customer base and embody company values, FabFitFun has created a virtuous cycle of customer feedback and growth.
 For some, this cycle is what amounts to a self-powered partner marketing program.
 These partners help FabFitFun and brands that work with the company to engage customers in ways that feel both personalized and personal.
 As FabFitFun’s recent funding announcement states, “The company’s personalized connection with its community allows brands to better understand and interact with consumers – establishing a long-term relationship rather than simply a transaction.”

 Influencing Results in 2019 and Beyond